UMN-Kernel-Object/ukoos/doc/tutorials/flashing-duo-s.md

 - Verify that you HAVE 5v connected and do NOT have 3.3v connected
 - 5v pin cable lines up with second red, the rest of the pin cables connect going down, in order
 - Button closest to edge reboots the board
-- Verify your ethernet cable is fully functional
+- Verify your Ethernet cable is fully functional
 - Make sure the dev container is up to date